aws/aws-cli/awscli/examples/iam/list-access-keys.rst

 You cannot list the secret access keys for IAM users.
 If the secret access keys are lost, you must create new access keys using the ``create-access-keys`` command.

 For more information, see `Creating, Modifying, and Viewing User Security Credentials`_ in the *Using IAM* guide.

-.. _Creating, Modifying, and Viewing User Security Credentials: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_CreateAccessKey.html
+.. _`Creating, Modifying, and Viewing User Security Credentials`: http://docs.aws.amazon.com/IAM/latest/UserGuide/Using_CreateAccessKey.html